Mazchoo/CAD-Designer-Web/Readme.md

 - Can rotate, flip, scale and offset blocks
 - Can make edits on model level or on block level

-Could be extended to support 3D visualisation.
+Could be extended to support 3D visualisation or to accept dxf files.
+An example dxf in json form is given.

-# How to edit objects
+# Basic Usage

 ![image](https://github.com/user-attachments/assets/953a28d0-7d6e-44d3-95b3-62b93d5b23db)